Coast Guard Air Station Cape Cod: Beginnings

-1970–1995
+1970–1980

 In 1968, the Department of Defense agreed to allow the Coast Guard to utilize Otis Air Force Base on Cape Cod for a new Coast Guard air station.
 Air Station Cape Cod was officially established/commissioned on August 29, 1970.
 The HH-3F Pelicans and HU-16E Albatrosses were transferred from CGAS Salem and CGAD Quonset Point Rhode Island (NAS) to Cape Cod in the summer of 1970.

-On February 18, 1979, a Pelican CG-1432 crashed into the sea while engaged in a medical evacuation of an injured seaman from a fishing vessel 180 miles southeast of Cape Cod.
-Personnel killed in the incident were Lieutenant Commander James Stiles (Aircraft Commander), Capt.
-G. Richard Burge (Canadian Forces Exchange Co-Pilot), Petty Officer 2nd Class John Tait (Avionicsman/Navigator), and Petty Officer 2nd Class Bruce Kaehler (Hospital Corpsman).